EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Practice adoption checklist (compliant framework)

-- Clinical training — Ensure every injector reviews official Evolus® training and PI/IFU documents.
+- Clinical training — Ensure every injector reviews official Evolus® training and the FDA-approved labeling and Instructions for Use (IFU).

 - Informed consent — Update patient forms to specify EVOLYSSE™ Form or Smooth, indication, and potential AEs.